Kitsunetic/Kitsunetic/README.md

 I have a keen interest in utilizing AI for practical applications.
 My goal is to work with all types of data and tackle various AI challenges.
 Over time, I have participated in and won several AI competitions, including those related to NLP, computer vision, time-series analysis, and anomaly detection.

-Top 4th place (highest, current 25th place) from 77,242 players of DACON (similar community as Kaggle in Korea).
+Totally top 4th place (highest, current 25th place) from 77,242 players of DACON (a Korean community similar to Kaggle).

 - **[OCR Challenge](https://dacon.io/competitions/official/236042/overview/description)**